Speak at The Fifth Elephant 2026 Annual Conference

 RC

-Rajmohan C Diagnosing data pipeline failures with LLM agents: from research to production, and the open challengesModern enterprise data platforms rely on complex data pipelines for data transformation and integration, with thousands running every day to move data across systems.
+Rajmohan C Diagnosing data pipeline failures with AI agents: from research to production, and the open challengesModern enterprise data platforms rely on complex data pipelines for data transformation and integration, with thousands running every day to move data across systems.
 When a data pipeline run fails, the error you see is usually not the root cause.
 Failures surface far from where they are born, and the component that throws the error is rarely the one at fault; so diagnosing them means reasoning a… more

 I am submitting for: Track 2 - Building & implementing AI tools & agents in production